Superstition (play): Act II

 The second act opens with a mysterious man called “the Unknown,” who lives in the forest away from civilization.
-The Unknown meets Charles Fitzroy in the forest as Charles makes his way back from school where he's been expelled on trumped up charges.
-This is the first time we see Charles in the play.
+The Unknown meets Charles Fitzroy in the forest as Charles makes his way back from school where he's been expelled on trumped-up charges.
+This is the first time Charles appears in the play.
 After a discussion about Charles' origins, the Unknown agrees to help him get back to town.
 The scene shifts back to George and Sir Reginald hunting in the woods.
 They express their preference for London, and George especially remarks his disdain for America, particularly their rules of propriety.
 He laments the loss of revelry he could be having if he were in London.
 They encounter Mary in the forest and both attempt to win her favor.
 George especially tries to use his city sensibilities to impress Mary, but she is not “sophisticated” enough to understand him.
 George becomes increasingly forward and possibly physical in his flirtations, which scares Mary.
 Luckily, Charles enters, saves Mary, and George challenges him to a duel.